 If your windscreen needs to be repaired or replaced but you don't have adequate cover, you'll be expected to pay the full excess if claiming on your insurance and you could also lose your no claims discount.

 Car window and windscreen cover comes as standard on our Hastings Direct and Hastings Premier comprehensive policies.
-There's no cover for windscreen repairs or replacement under our Hastings Essential policy, but you have the choice of buying windscreen cover as an optional extra.
-The same is true if you have third party or third party, fire & theft insurance — it's not included, but you can add it if you choose to.
+There's no cover for windscreen repairs or replacement if you have third party or third party, fire & theft insurance or under our Hastings Essential policy.